 170 sakura trees are amidst the 7000 graves.
 The main road, Sakura-dori (Cherry Blossom Street), cuts through the cemetery and has most of the sakura trees.
 However, the nicest place to view the trees among the graves is the northern lane.
 I have added a map at the bottom of this article showing the best locations to view the sakura at the cemetery.

-Yanaka Cemetery is also famous for their many cats.
+Yanaka Cemetery is also famous for its many cats roaming around.
 Unfortunately, do not expect to see many when you visit during sakura season.
 Cats are shy and they do not appreciate the increase in visitors.
 I saw only one from far away, much less in comparison to my previous visits.

 Address: 7-5-24 Yanaka, Taito, Tokyo 110-0001